 - A final thesis or comprehensive exam, which requires completing an internship (3 credit hours).

-As an alternative, we offer a Communication Graduate Certificate, which is an 18 credit-hour program that involves taking 9 credit-hours (3 classes) of required courses and 9 credit hours (3 classes) of elective course work.
+- As an alternative, we offer a Communication Graduate Certificate, which is an 18 credit-hour program that involves taking the three required foundational courses (9 credit-hours), and three courses of elective course work (9 credit hours).

 For more information